 Educate Tanzania is committed to the intentions and education of the people in Karagwe, Tanzania and its surrounding area.
 Since its inception in 2010, Educate Tanzania has partnered with Rev Dr. Benson Bagonza and other leaders in Karagwe to help them bring Karagwe University College to life.
 On 1000 acres, the college opened in Fall, 2018 and teaches students new methods of farming and agriculture-related business.
-Next steps focus on development of Opportunity Centers so graduates can return to their communities and start or grow a business after KARUCO.
+Next steps focus on development of Rural Opportunity Centers (ROCs) so graduates can return to their communities and start or grow a business after KARUCO.
 ROCs focus on markets, food processing, farm implement rentals, an education center and more.

 Dr. Benson Bagonza, founder of KARUCO was born and raised in Karagwe, Tanzania and was introduced to the U.S. in 1996 when he was admitted to the University of Chicago.
 For the next eight years he lived in the U.S. and concluded his doctoral research by proposing the establishment of an agricultural university in Tanzania.